Elizabeth Kerekere: Bullying behaviour allegations

 In early April 2023, the Green Party launched an investigation into Kerekere after she allegedly disparaged fellow Green MP Chlöe Swarbrick in a leaked group chat.
 Radio New Zealand subsequently reported that at least seven current and former Green Party staff had made allegations of bullying and combative behaviour against Kerekere.
 In response, a Green Party spokesperson stated that Kerekere was undergoing an "internal process" being conducted by musterer Jan Logie and chief of staff Robin Campbell.

 In response to the bullying allegations, members of the Green Party's Te Mātāwaka (the Māori and Pasifika rōpu) and the Rainbow Greens voiced support for Kerekere.
 An unidentified former senior Māori Green Party advisor claimed that Kerekere was the victim of bullying and alleged "dirty politics."
 According to Stuff, Kerekere's high fourth-place ranking in the draft Green Party list had "ruffled feathers" with the parliamentary caucus.
 In late April, supporters of Kerekere failed to delay the Green Party's list rankings until the investigation into Kerekere's conduct had been concluded.
 In early May 2023, the party's GreenLeft Network endorsed Kerekere as a preferred candidate in the party's ranking process, effectively calling on members to rank her highly on the party list.

 On 5 May 2023 Kerekere left the Green Party to sit as an independent and announced she would not stand at the 2023 election.
 Kerekere announced her decision during a Zoom call with Green members that night.
 During the Zoom call, Kerekere expressed frustration with delays in the Green Party's investigation into her behaviour and accused co-leaders James Shaw and Marama Davidson of making it difficult for her to continue working with the party.
 In response, Shaw and Davidson disputed Kerekere's allegations and defended the investigation process, stating that Kerekere had resigned before the process could be concluded.
-They also confirmed that the Party did not intend to use the waka-jumping provisions of the Electoral (Integrity) Amendment Act 2018 to expel Kerekere from Parliament.
+They also confirmed that the party did not intend to use the waka-jumping provisions of the Electoral (Integrity) Amendment Act 2018 to expel Kerekere from Parliament.
 On 10 May, Kerekere ruled out joining Te Pāti Māori (Māori Party).

 On 16 August 2023, Kerekere gave her valedictory speech in Parliament.
 She criticised Shaw and Davidson, accusing them of making "unfounded and increasingly elaborate allegations against her."
 Kerekere also alleged she was denied natural justice and was not subject to a formal complaints process, which she described as an "epic failure of leadership."
 In an interview that day, Kerekere explained that the "crybaby" reference was to herself, and that she thought she was sending the message to her wife.

 After parliament

-Kerekere is running for election as a Gisborne District councillor for the Tairāwhiti Māori ward in the 2025 local elections.
+Kerekere unsuccessfully ran for election as a Gisborne District councillor for the Tairāwhiti Māori ward in the 2025 local elections.